12 Shows Like This Is Us To Stream If You Need A Good Cry

 Ava DuVernay's first foray into television since making a name for herself in movies is her Oprah co-produced series, Queen Sugar.
-The Louisiana-set series revolves around the lives of the three Bordelon siblings, Nova, Charlotte, and Ralph, who take over the family sugar plantation when their father unexpectedly dies.
+The Louisiana-set show revolves around the lives of the three Bordelon siblings, Nova, Charlotte, and Ralph, who take over the family sugar plantation when their father unexpectedly dies.
 The series is notable for its take on Black lives in the U.S. and its woman-centered perspective.
-(Every episode so far has been directed by Black women.)
-All four seasons are streaming on Hulu, with Season 5 arriving later this summer.
+(Every episode so far has been directed by a woman.)
+The show airs on OWN and is streaming on Hulu.

 2. Call the Midwife

-The British period piece answer to Grey's Anatomy, Call the Midwife has been renewed so far in advance that it's already guaranteed 14 seasons.
+The British period piece answer to Grey's Anatomy, Call the Midwife has been renewed so far in advance that it's already been picked up through 2024.
 Like This Is Us, the show manages to bring out the ugly cry during what feels like every episode, but usually with a heartwarming upbeat resolution.
 Following a group of nuns and midwives in London's East End starting in the late 1950s, Call the Midwife explores endless aspects of childbirth, reproductive health, medicine, and society during the mid-20th century.
 It regularly celebrates women's strength and the power of family.
-All nine seasons are streaming on Netflix and the tenth debuts on PBS this fall.
+Episodes air on PBS and full seasons are streaming on Netflix.

 This LGBTQ+ family story set in Boyle Heights, Los Angeles, revolves around the Hernandez sisters, Emma and Lyn, who return to the old neighborhood when their mother, Vidalia, passes away.
 At the funeral, they realize their mother and her "roommate," Eddy, had been married for years.
 Also, Eddy now owns 30% of the family restaurant as well.
 Technically, it's billed as a comedy, but there's plenty of big feelings and tears as well as Lyn and Emma develop a relationship with the woman they never knew was their stepmother.
 All three seasons are streaming via STARZ on Amazon.